Docker Hub Alternatives

 Migration steps

-3. Update ECS/EKS task definitions to pull from ECR.
+3. Update ECS task definitions or EKS deployment manifests to pull from your ECR registry URI.

-Not for: AWS ECR is the wrong fit for non-AWS stacks or teams needing Docker Hub's public-image discoverability; Docker Hub or GHCR fit those better.
+Not for: AWS ECR is the wrong fit for non-AWS stacks or teams who need Docker Hub's public-image discoverability for distribution.
+Docker Hub or GHCR fit those workflows better.

 #3